-A student who withdraws from one or more individual courses after the drop deadline but by the withdrawal deadline posted in the Academic Schedule:
+A student who withdraws from one or more individual courses after the extended drop deadline but by the withdrawal deadline posted in the Academic Schedule (Dates & Deadlines) (p.8):

-- a) is not eligible for a refund of tuition or fees,
+- a) is not eligible for a refund of tuition or fees.

 - b) may do so without academic penalty,

 - c) will be assigned a 'W' grade.